alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

     break // Stop the execution of switch statement
 }

+// Output:
+// 'It\'s Wednesday.'

 // Note 1:
 // Empty lines between case blocks
-// are just for improving readability of the code.
+// are just to improve readability of the code.

 // Note 2:
 // You could also pass the string
 // to switch statement directly: switch ('Monday') { ... }
 ```

-### Default case
+### The default case

 We discussed that every case block should have some value.
 There is one exception to this rule.
 The only exception here is a default case.
 This default case doesn't need any value.
 This also means one thing.
 If any preceding case either fails or doesn't stop the execution of the switch statement the default will be executed.

 The purpose of default case is to serve as a backup.
 It should be executed when, for whatever reason, neither of cases in a switch statement match the expression passed to switch as an argument.
 One thing to remember.
 The default case will be also applied if any other case matches the expression, but it didn't stop the execution of switch statement.

-So, make sure you know what you are trying to achieve.
+So, make sure you know what is the result you want.
 Do you want to use the default case only when no other case matches the expression passed to switch as an argument?
 Or, do you want to use it regardless?
 If you want the first to happen, then make sure to stop the switch statement right after it executes the code you want it to execute (more about this in "Break statement" section).

 Creating a default case is similar to a normal case with value.
 In case of default case, you start with `default` keyword, instead of `case`.
 This keyword is then followed by colons and block of code.
 Remember that this code will be executed by default, either if no case matches or if no case block stops the execution of switch statement.